Koredotcom/docs/docs/xo/quality-management/configure/agent-scorecards.md

 # Agent Scorecards

-Agent Scorecards allow creation of agent level evaluation criteria that relate to configured areas of performance like salesmanship, product knowledge, and so on.
-Attributes are created by combining relevant evaluation metrics.
-Furthermore, each agent in each transfer of a call gets evaluated based on all the scorecards assigned to them (One agent can have multiple scorecards assigned to them).
-To create scorecards, agent attributes must be created first.
+Agent Scorecards facilitate the development of evaluation criteria at the individual agent level, focusing on configured performance areas such as salesmanship, product knowledge, and so on.
+Attributes are defined by integrating relevant evaluation metrics.
+Additionally, each agent is assessed based on all assigned scorecards during each call transfer, allowing for multiple scorecards per agent.
+Prior to creating scorecards, it is essential to create agent attributes.

 A supervisor has the following types of permissions for the agent scorecards: